faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 #### Moroni's Promise

 Gaining a testimony of LDS doctrine is considered an essential part of being a Latter-day Saint.
 The commonly prescribed method is to read and pray about the truthfulness of the Book of Mormon (see [Moroni 10:4--5](https://www.lds.org/scriptures/bofm/moro/10.4-5)).
-The practice may be viewed as open-ended and respectful of the agency of the truth-seeker, but it may also be viewed as a process with only one inevitable outcome (see [here]({{ "/documents/hermetically_sealed_stacked_deck/bom-standalone.pdf" | relative_url }}) and [here]({{ "/list-of-issues-regarding-moronis-promise/" | relative_url }}) for additional discussion).
+The practice may be viewed as open-ended and respectful of the agency of the truth-seeker, but it may also be viewed as a process with only one inevitable outcome (see [this diagram]({{ "/documents/hermetically_sealed_stacked_deck/bom-standalone.pdf" | relative_url }}) and discussion on [hermetically sealed systems of thought](https://faenrandir.github.io/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically-sealed-systems-in-lds-thought.pdf)).

 #### Self-conditioning?